-The subfloor must be dry.
-This is tested using a hygrometer.
+Subfloors must be dry.

+Concrete subfloors are tested using a hygrometer.
 A moisture reading of between 45-65% Relative Humidity (RH) must be achieved.
 For moisture content exceeding 65% and below 90% a Damp Proof Membrane (DPM) can be used.
 We recommend Bona R590 Silane Based Moisture Barrier.
+A DPM is also advised for use in areas below the waterline, i.e. basements.
+DPM's should not be used over underfloor heating systems.